Pehon1/pendle-swapper/README.md

 ## Purpose

-The purpose of this contract is to simply the process of converting USDC to Pendle.Finance's
+The purpose of this contract is to simplify the process of converting USDC to Pendle.Finance's OT-YTs

 ## Disclaimer